The evolution of the radio luminosity function of group galaxies in COSMOS: Evolution of the RLF in galaxy groups

-The RLF of SGs dominates the RLF of group galaxies up to redshift of $z_{\rm med} \sim$ 1.2, with an overdensity just below $z=1$ (Fig.~\ref{fig:rlf_evol}--Bottom). \cite{scoville13} studied the large-scale structure (LSS) in COSMOS and also report a statistically significant overdensity at $z =$ 0.93.
-Above $z \sim$ 2 we don't have a large-enough number of SGs to perform a robust analysis.
-This is linked to the resolution and sensitivity of the Chandra observations, which results in detecting a small number of group galaxies and satellites in the groups above $z \sim$ 1.6 (Fig.~\ref{fig:z_gg}).
-The SGs contribute up to $\sim$80\% more than the BGGs to the GG RLF below $z_{\rm med} \sim$ 1, as is shown on the bottom panel of Fig.~\ref{fig:rlf_evol}.
-This highlights how important the identification of SGs within galaxy groups is, and the need for high resolution and sensitivity observations.

-The relative contributions of the SGs to the RLF of group galaxies is higher by a factor of 3 than that of BGGs up to $z \sim$ 1.
-Additionally, BGGs contribute a small amount to the RLF of GGs, as seen by the bottom panel of Fig.~\ref{fig:rlf_evol}, despite being the most massive galaxies of the group.
-This is a very interesting result highlighting the importance of identifying the member group galaxies within a group and the need for high sensitivity and high resolution observations.
+The RLF of SGs dominates the RLF of group galaxies up to redshift of $z_{\rm med} \sim$ 1.2, with overdensities below $z=1$ (Fig.~\ref{fig:rlf_evol}--Right).
+The fraction for the linear regression fit method is a range of values that correspond to the adopted luminosity range (see also Fig.~\ref{fig:frac_lum}), plotted as violin plots.
+Both fractions follow the mild evolutionary trend we observe on the left panel. \cite{scoville13} studied the large-scale structure (LSS) in COSMOS and also report a statistically significant overdensity at $z =$ 0.93.
+Additionally, the strongest density peaks, where we have massive clusters in COSMOS, are at redshifts 0.37, 0.73, and 0.83.
+Our $0.4<z<0.7$ bin misses LSS on both ends.
+Above $z \sim$ 2 we do not currently have a large-enough number of SGs to perform a robust analysis.
+This is likely to improve with future observations.
+The relative contribution of the SGs to the RLF of group galaxies is higher by a factor of 2 than that of BGGs below $z \sim$ 1.
+Additionally, BGGs contribute a small amount to the RLF of GGs, as seen by the left panel of Fig.~\ref{fig:rlf_evol}, despite being the most massive galaxies of the group.
+This is a very interesting result highlighting the importance of identifying the member group galaxies within a group and the need for high sensitivity and high-resolution observations.

-Splitting the low redshift bin in Fig.~\ref{fig:rlf_evol} in low and high halo mass objects allows us to further identify the contributions to the RLF of galaxy groups.
-Those with halo masses above $10^{13.3}~M_{\odot}$ contribute more to the RLF of GGs than those below, and this contribution is linked to SGs are we mentioned above.
+For reference we have split the redshift bins into low and high halo mass objects.
+Objects with group masses below $10^{13.5}~M_{\odot}$ contribute significantly to the lowest redshift bins and are linked to SGs, but this contribution is not taken into account in our analysis, to ensure our sample is complete (see Sec.~\ref{sec:data}).
 The low halo mass points (Table~\ref{tab:lf_fit_par} \& Fig.~\ref{fig:lfgrid}) show a faster turnover as we do not expect to detect many low mass, high luminosity objects.